OctopusDeploy/docs/docs/administration/upgrading/legacy/upgrading-from-octopus-2.6.5-2018.10lts/index.md

 ---
-title: Upgrading from Octopus 2.6
+title: Upgrading From Octopus 2.6.5 to 2018.10 LTS
-description: Information on how to upgrade from Octopus 2.6 to newer versions.
+description: Information on how to upgrade from Octopus 2.6.5 to 2018.10 LTS
-position: 2
+position: 3
 ---

-Normally, upgrading Octopus is quite easy - just install the new version over the top.
-We made some really big changes to our data storage and Tentacle communication protocols in Octopus: upgrading from **Octopus 2.6** is a bit more complicated.

-Upgrading to newer versions of Octopus is only possible from **Octopus 2.6.x**; if you're running a previous version of Octopus:

-1. Upgrade to **Octopus 2.6.5**, then.
-2. Upgrade to the latest version of Octopus.

 :::success
-**Upgrade to the latest version**
-When upgrading to newer versions of Octopus please use the latest version available.
-We have been constantly improving the data migration process whilst adding new features and fixing bugs.
+Please read our guide for [upgrading older versions of Octopus](index.md) before continuing.
 :::

+This guide will walk you through the steps to upgrade from Octopus 2.6.5 to 2018.10 LTS.
+This is the only supported upgrade path from Octopus 2.x and requires careful attention to detail.
+That being said, the vast majority of our customers have already upgraded using this battle hardened guide, so it should be a smooth experience if plan your upgrade and follow the steps carefully.

 ## Planning Your Upgrade